SizeCredit/size-solidity/README.md

 state.validateInvariant(params);
 ```

-The `Multicall` pattern is also available to allow users to perform a sequence of multiple actions, such as depositing borrow tokens, liquidating an underwater borrower, and withdrawing all liquidated collateral.
-Note: in order to accept ether deposits through multicalls, all user-facing functions have the [`payable`](https://github.com/sherlock-audit/2023-06-tokemak-judging/issues/215) modifier, and `deposit` always uses `address(this).balance` to wrap ether, meaning that leftover amounts, if [sent forcibly](https://consensys.github.io/smart-contract-best-practices/development-recommendations/general/force-feeding/), are always credited to the depositor.
+The `Multicall` pattern is also available to allow users to perform a sequence of multiple actions, such as depositing borrow tokens, liquidating an underwater borrower, and withdrawing all liquidated collateral. **Note:** in order to accept ether deposits through multicalls, all user-facing functions have the [`payable`](https://github.com/sherlock-audit/2023-06-tokemak-judging/issues/215) modifier, and `deposit` always uses `address(this).balance` to wrap ether.
+This means leftover amounts, if [sent forcibly](https://consensys.github.io/smart-contract-best-practices/development-recommendations/general/force-feeding/), are always credited to the depositor.

-Additional safety features were employed, such as different levels of Access Control (ADMIN, PAUSER_ROLE, KEEPER_ROLE), and Pause.
+Additional safety features were employed, such as different levels of Access Control (ADMIN, PAUSER_ROLE, KEEPER_ROLE, BORROW_RATE_UPDATER_ROLE), and Pause.

 #### Tokens